 To build emotional strength he says there are three core areas that need to be addressed – “dealing with stress, processing feelings and building up self-esteem”.

-Here are eight ways to address these factors and become calmer and more emotionally resilient.
+Here are seven ways to address these factors and become calmer and more emotionally resilient.